iamsayan/ultimate-facebook-comments/readme.txt

 In this case, you have to edit your theme's template files i.e. single.php, page.php etc. And add/replace default published date function with this:

-Returns the last modified info:
+Returns the facebook comments count:

 `<?php if ( function_exists( 'get_fb_comment_count' ) ) {
 		get_fb_comment_count();
 	}
 ?>`

-Displays/echos the last modified info:
+Displays/echos the facebook comments count:

 `<?php if ( function_exists( 'fb_comment_count' ) ) {
 		fb_comment_count();